Pilates vs. Yoga vs. Strength Training: What's Actually Different?

 About the Author:

-I'm Lana, a Pilates instructor, studio owner and mentor with 7 years of experience in the industry.
-I created Club Heart to bridge the gap between intimidating gym culture and the people who need strength training the most.
+I'm Lana, a Pilates instructor, studio owner and mentor with 7+ years of experience in the industry.
+I created Club Heart to bridge the gap between intimidating FITNESS culture and the people who need strength training the most.
 I'm passionate about making fitness accessible, progressive, and judgment-free.
 You can find me teaching at Club Heart and sharing insights on Instagram & Tiktok @thepilateslana.
 I AM GENUINELY SO EXCITED TO WELCOME YOU INTO OUR WORLD!!!!